abe33/spectacular/docs/extend.md

     <tr><td>`xit`</td><td>No differences</td></tr>
 </table>

-You can also snakify your own objects using the `utils.snakify` method:
+You can also snakify/camelize your own objects using the `utils.snakify` or `utils.camelize` methods:

 ```coffeescript
 myObject =